anyunyay/ITB13-capstone/agricart-admin/AUTO_REFRESH_SYSTEM_GUIDE.md

 ## Features

 ### 1. Notification-Based Auto-Refresh
-- **Automatic Detection**: The system polls for new notifications every 10 seconds
+- **Ultra-Fast Detection**: The system polls for new notifications every 3 seconds
-- **Smart Refresh**: When new notifications are detected, the page automatically refreshes
+- **Instant Response**: When new notifications are detected, the page automatically refreshes within 3-5 seconds
 - **Targeted Updates**: Only refreshes notification data to minimize disruption

 ### 2. General Auto-Refresh
-- **Periodic Refresh**: Performs general page refresh every 2 minutes
+- **Rapid Updates**: Performs general page refresh every 1 minute
 - **Background Updates**: Keeps data fresh even when no notifications are present
 - **Configurable Intervals**: Refresh intervals can be customized per component